PascalBod/lm-vm/README.md

 # VirtualBox installation

 [Download the VirtualBox binary package for your platform and install it](https://www.virtualbox.org/wiki/Downloads).
-At time of writing, the latest version is 7.0.4.
+At time of writing, the latest version is 7.0.8.

-Install the Extension Pack: it provides support for USB 2.0 and 3.0 devices.
-The link to the Extension Pack is on the [above download page](https://www.virtualbox.org/wiki/Downloads).

 # Creation of the VM